Skip to main content

 Curriculum

-All students in the Global Health concentration must complete a minimum of 60 units as the residency requirements on both campuses: 24 semester units at SDSU and 36 quarter units at UCSD; this is a minimum of one year residence on each campus.
-Each student’s program will be guided by their Mentor, with advice from their advisory committee (in the first two years) and their Dissertation Committee after advancing to candidacy.
+All students in the global health concentration must complete a minimum of 60 units as the residency requirements on both campuses: 24 semester units at SDSU and 36 quarter units at UC San Diego; this is a minimum of one year residence on each campus.
+Each student’s program will be guided by their mentor, with advice from their advisory committee (in the first two years) and their dissertation committee after advancing to candidacy.

 Required Courses